 - Autoimmune Disorders

 - Crohn’s Disease

 What forms of DSA can I be offered with a long-term health condition?

 A needs assessment appointment will be extremely beneficial for students with long term health conditions as they will be able to gain an understanding of the type of individual support they will require alongside their time at university.
-Students can expect to be offered support such as non-medical helpers, assistive technology such as computers and printers, as well as lecture recording software such as Jamworks.
+Students can expect to be offered support such as non-medical helpers, assistive technology such as computers and printers, as well as lecture recording software and revision quizzes such as Jamworks.